vang1ong7ang/DualTokenModel/README.md

 # Dual Token Model

-Dual token model is discussed in this article as an improvement of the token model for [neo](https://neo.org/) and [ontology](https://ont.io/) to solve the current dillemma of GAS (or ONG).
+Dual token model is discussed in this article as an improvement of the token model for [neo](https://neo.org/) and [ontology](https://ont.io/) to solve the current dilemma of GAS (or ONG).

 Actually it is discussing gerneral dual token problems and it could be a reference for all dual token model blockchains not only for [neo](https://neo.org/) and [ontology](https://ont.io/).